Toward Automated Virtual Electronic Control Unit (ECU) Twins for Shift-Left Automotive Software Testing: Introduction

 \section{Introduction}

 Hardware scarcity, long lead times, and binary-only deliveries from suppliers constrain modern automotive software development.
-Virtual electronic control units (vECUs)---software-based replicas of electronic control units (ECUs) that execute production binaries while emulating the processor, memory map, peripherals, and in-vehicle communication---promise to move integration and safety analysis earlier than physical hardware-in-the-loop (HiL) setups.
+Virtual electronic control units (vECUs)---also commonly referred to as virtual platforms in this context---are software-based replicas of electronic control units (ECUs) that execute production binaries while emulating the processor, memory map, peripherals, and in-vehicle communication.
+A typical vECU or virtual platform comprises an instruction-set simulator, models of peripherals, accelerators, and other hardware components, models of the communication infrastructure, and an integration framework that hooks these elements together and advances simulation time, for example SystemC/TLM.
 In 2025, the InnoRegioChallenge 2025 project, funded by the Wirtschaftsf\"orderung Region Stuttgart GmbH (WRS), explored whether vECUs can reproduce ECU behavior early enough to support shift-left testing before hardware prototypes are available.
 The primary objective was to validate technical feasibility rather than deliver a production-grade cloud platform.

 vECUs enable early software integration, regression testing, and safety analysis when physical hardware is unavailable.
 However, different abstraction levels trade timing fidelity against performance and observability, and the appropriate point in this design space depends on the intended use (e.g., interactive debugging, continuous integration, or safety validation).